Skip to main content

 Frequently Asked Questions

 When your child turns 18, OAP (Ontario Autism Program) funding ends.
 They transition to adult services including ODSP for income support, Passport Program for community participation funding, and services through Developmental Services Ontario.
 Planning should begin at age 14-16 to ensure a smooth transition.
-The earlier you start, the better positioned your child will be to access adult services with their notoriously long waitlists.

 Start Planning Today